vandeseer/easytable/README.md

 to create tables in a fairly simple way.
 It emerged from the need in another project.
 Therefore it also may miss some crucial features.
 Nevertheless there is:
-* setting font and font size on table level as well as cell level
+* setting font and font size on table, row and cell level
 * setting single cells with bottom-, top-, left- and right-border width separately
-* background color on row or cell level
+* background color on table, row and cell level
 * padding (top, bottom, left, right) on cell level
 * border colors (on table, row or cell level)
-* support for text alignment (right, left or center)
+* support for text alignment (right, left, center, justified)
-* vertical text alignment
+* vertical text alignment (top, middle, bottom)
 * row spanning
 * line breaking and line spacing
 * images in cells